 Feature layers displays feature data from the online sources: ServiceFeatureTable, OgcFeatureCollectionTable, and WfsFeatureTable and from the offline sources: GeodatabaseFeatureTable,ShapefileFeatureTable, and GeoPackageFeatureTable.
 Feature layers can be used to display, select, and query features in a layer.
 If the underlying feature service or table supports editing, you can use it with a feature layer as a basis for editing geometry, attributes, and attachments.
-Feature layers are used to store features associated with a utility network.
+Feature layers can also be used to store features associated with a utility network.

 Features are retrieved as needed by the app.
 Features can be downloaded from a sync-enabled feature service when the device is connected and cached locally for use when the device is offline.
 Edits can then be synchronized back to the service.

 The following are sources that can be rendered using a feature layer.

 Feature service - Backed by a service feature table; feature data from the service is cached locally in the table.
 New features are retrieved automatically when you navigate the map.
 The local table cache is discarded when the layer is disposed.
 If sync is enabled, features can be created, edited, and pushed to the server.